ELEMNT ACE Wind sensor and Wahoo Wind Dynamics

 Neutral Air

-In order for the pressure sensor to gather the most accurate data, the computer should be installed with the surface of the computer as close to horizontal to the ground as possible, ideally < 5* to horizontal.
+For the pressure sensor to gather the most accurate data, the computer should be mounted with its face as close to horizontal as possible, ideally within 5° of horizontal.

-• Beyond 10*, air pressure data and related wind/drafting values cannot be considered accurate.
+• Beyond 10°: Air pressure and wind/drafting values cannot be considered accurate.

 An easy way to check the angle of your computer is to place your phone on the surface of the ACE screen and use the native Measure app for iOS or the third party Bubble Level, Spirit Level app for Android.